Rafael Devers Player Props: Red Sox vs. Mets

 Mets Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Mets pitching staff ranks 13th in MLB.
+- The 8.8 strikeouts per nine innings put together by the Mets pitching staff ranks 13th in the league.

-- In his last outing on Saturday against the Los Angeles Dodgers, the righty threw six innings, giving up one earned run while surrendering four hits.
+- The right-hander last pitched on Sunday against the Los Angeles Dodgers, when he tossed seven scoreless innings while giving up one hit.

-- The 30-year-old has amassed a 3.20 ERA and 11.5 strikeouts per nine innings in 17 games this season, while allowing a batting average of .203 to opposing hitters.
+- The 38-year-old has amassed an ERA of 3.99, with 10.2 strikeouts per nine innings, in 17 games this season.
+Opposing hitters have a .240 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.